takashi-chikayama/Software-for-IPSJ-International-AI-Programming-Contest-SamurAI-Coding-2019-2020/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This software is distributed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-A part of the project (picojson) is licenced by Cybozu Labs, Inc. and Kazuo Oku.
+A part of the project (picojson) is licenced by Cybozu Labs, Inc. and Kazuho Oku.
 See [manager/picojson.h](manager/picojson.h) for details.

 ## Acknowledgments

-Members of the Programming Contest Committee of Information Processing Society of Japan and SamurAI Coding Game Design and Development Support team helped testing the system, whose names are listed below.
+Members of the Programming Contest Committee of Information Processing Society of Japan helped designing the game and testing the system, whose names are listed below.

 * Committee Members:
 Tasuku Hiraishi (Director), Hironori Washizaki (Executive Advisor), Takashi Chikayama, Shingo Takada, Yuki Kobayashi Kazunori Sakamoto, Tetsuro Tanaka, Makoto Miwa, Kenta Cho, Tsutomu Terada, Kiyokuni Kawachiya, Noriko Fukasawa, Daisaku Yokoyama